 Guideline 9: Reporting

 9.1 Report layout: The body of the Infrared Breast Thermographic report should clearly state that Infrared Breast Thermal Imaging is not a standalone study and should be considered adjunctive in monitoring breast health.
 Laboratory procedures that follow a peer-reviewed, internationally accepted guideline should be noted.
-The camera model used and the set of images obtained for study should be documented.
+The imager model used and the set of images obtained for study should be documented.
 If a standard protocol for obtaining and reading images is used then this should be stated as well.

 Thermographic Findings should be documented and any abnormalities or pertinent normal findings noted.